Guillex387/cli-chat/README.md

 - [ ] Implement the main function with a
 command-line args parser, help menu, ...

-- [ ] Finish the UI models definitions.
+- [ ] Implement the "InputInstruction" to "Instruction" converter.

+- [ ] Implement query feature.

 - [ ] Implement the send files feature.